WiCi-Lab/MTN/README.md

 ### Updating 2024.04.06

 According to the insightful comments, based on the proposed baseline model, we have provided multiple MTN variants to further improve the existing ablation experiments.
-Specifically, in the updated file of MTN.py, we have added two MTN variants with the larger network scale to deal with the case of $K=4$ users within a user group.
+In the updated file of MTN.py, we have added two MTN variants with the larger network scale to deal with the case of $K=4$ users within a user group.

 In the file of MTN_R1.py, we have provided a MTN variant based on feature tensor summation operations to compare the network performance under different feature fusion methods.

 In the updated file of main.py, we have added L2/MSE loss-based training option for the proposed MTL framework.
 Note that compared to the learning rate setup in L1 loss-based network training, the smaller learning rate should be used to avoid the gradient explosion for L2 loss.

 ### 1.Data Generation and Download